harrysolovay/react-native-x-bar/README.md

 ## Overflowing slots

-Overflowing (making a slot horizontally scrollable) can be really useful when you need to display information within the same component, but don't want to use up screen real-estate that could go to better use.
+Overflowing (making a slot horizontally scrollable) can be really useful when you need to display a lot of information within the same component, but don't want to use up screen real-estate that could go to better use.
 Overflowing slots is super easy with XBar.
 Let's take a look at a modified version of the example from earlier.

 ````jsx
 <XBar